poolpOrg/poolp.org/content/posts/2023-09_01/index.md

 # Optimized `go-fastcdc`
-I ran into a benchmark which included my implementation of the [FastCDC](https://www.usenix.org/system/files/conference/atc16/atc16-paper-xia.pdf) algorithm, and it made me realise that it was not on par with alternative implementations:
+**I ran into a benchmark which included my implementation of the [FastCDC](https://www.usenix.org/system/files/conference/atc16/atc16-paper-xia.pdf) algorithm, and it made me realise that it was not on par with alternative implementations**:

+{{< note author="gpt-4" >}}
+Hold up!
+Before we dive deeper, let's demystify CDC a bit.
+CDC stands for Content-Defined Chunking.
+Imagine you're trying to find the best places to split a chocolate bar so that each piece has a nut (or not, if you're not into that).
+That's kinda what CDC does, but with data.
+Cool, huh?

+The FastCDC algorithm is a nifty tool used for content-defined chunking.
+Think of it as a way to split data into chunks based on the content, rather than fixed sizes.
+Super useful for things like deduplication!
+{{</ note >}}

 ```t
 % cd _bench_test